-Rating • 1 2 3 Element A Are professional learning opportunities for staff on content knowledge, standards and lesson planning consistently embedded, varied, aligned to needs and differentiated?
-No One-size fits all or not aligned or embedded needs and Yes, all and are consistently embedded, varied, aligned to needs and differentiated Element B Are professional learning opportunities offered in evidence based instructional practice ? (i.e., pedagogy, engagement strategies, UDL, classroom management) No One-size fits all or not aligned or embedded aligned to needs and differentiated Yes, and are consistently embedded, varied, aligned to needs and differentiated Element C Are professional learning opportunities offered in assessment and data use?
-No One-size fits all or not aligned or embedded needs and Yes, all and consistently embedded, varied, aligned to needs and differentiated Element D Are professional learning opportunities offered in collaboration and professional learning communities?
-No One-size fits all or not aligned or embedded needs and Yes, all and consistently embedded, varied, aligned to needs and differentiated Element E Are professional learning opportunities offered in social emotional learning, trauma sensitive, and culturally relevant practices?
-No One-size fits all or not aligned or embedded needs and Yes, all and consistently embedded, varied, aligned to needs and differentiated
+Rating 1 2 3 Element A Are professional learning opportunities for staff on content knowledge, standards and lesson planning consistently embedded, varied, aligned to needs and differentiated?
+No One-size fits all or not aligned or embedded Yes, most and frequently embedded, varied, aligned to needs and differentiated Yes, all and are consistently embedded, varied, aligned to needs anddifferentiated Element B Are professional learning opportunities offered in evidence based instructional practice ? (i.e., pedagogy, engagement strategies, UDL, classroom management) No One-size fits all or not aligned or embedded Yes, and frequently embedded, varied, aligned to needs anddifferentiated Yes, and are consistently embedded, varied, aligned to needs anddifferentiated Element C Are professional learning opportunities offered in assessment and data use?
+No One-size fits all or not aligned or embedded Yes, most and frequently embedded,varied, aligned to needs and differentiated Yes, all and consistently embedded, varied, aligned to needs anddifferentiated Element D Are professional learning opportunities offered in collaboration and professional learning communities?
+No One-size fits all or not aligned or embedded Yes, most and frequently embedded,varied, aligned to needs and differentiated Yes, all and consistently embedded, varied, aligned to needs anddifferentiated Element E Are professional learning opportunities offered in social emotional learning, trauma sensitive, and culturally relevant practices?
+No One-size fits all or not aligned or embedded Yes, most and frequently embedded,varied, aligned to needs and differentiated Yes, all and consistently embedded, varied, aligned to needs anddifferentiated